-Students will be participating in an Activities Week towards the end of term - information has been sent to parents.
+Students will be participating in an Activities Week towards the end of term - more information will follow soon.

 The departments that teach your child have contributed below to let you know what students will be studying this term.

 ART

 Introduction to Dada and Surrealism as the next project as part of portfolio coursework.
 In this, pupils will consider some of the Dada and Surrealist work in the collection of The Tate Modern (as well as other collections) - as a contrast to the Tate St. Ives visited in the autumn.
 This project will take pupils through both the Summer Term of Yr10 and the Autumn Term of Yr11.